Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

-\end{itemize} The resulting infinitely marked metric measure space $(\cX,\widetilde\rho,d_g,\vec{\mu}^{(i)}, (x_\ell)_\ell)$ will be called a \textit{subdecoration of type $i$}, and we write $\cX\sim \vec N^{i,\vec \varphi}$ to denote its distribution. \end{construction} Let us make some remarks about the construction above. \begin{remark} {If we translate the subdecoration to a subtree in a MBGW tree, the points $x_1,x_{1+d},x_{1+2d},x_{1+3d},\dotsm$ will be a uniform permutation of all the vertices having children of type $1$, counted with multiplicity.
-They will keep track of where to paste the $K_1$ type 1 subtrees.
-The points $x_2,x_{2+d},x_{2+2d},x_{2+3d},\dotsm$ will be a uniform permutation of all the vertices having children of type $2$, counted with multiplicity, keeping track of where to paste the $K_2$ type 2 subtrees; and so on. } \end{remark} \begin{remark} In a MBGW tree, the type $j$ children of the vertices $v$ in a type $i$ subtree constructed from $\vec X^{i}$, will correspond to points $x_\ell$ in {the} subdecoration type $i$, where $\ell \equiv j\mod d$.
+\end{itemize} The resulting infinitely marked metric measure space $(\cX,\widetilde\rho,d_g,\vec{\mu}^{(i)}, (x_\ell)_\ell)$ will be called a \textit{subdecoration of type $i$}, and we write $\cX\sim \vec N^{i,\vec \varphi}$ to denote its distribution (with a slight abuse of notation, we use the same notation as for the excursion measure). \end{construction} Let us make some remarks about the construction above. \begin{remark} {If we translate the subdecoration to a subtree in a MBGW tree, the points $x_1,x_{1+d},x_{1+2d},x_{1+3d},\dotsm$ will be a uniform permutation of all the vertices having children of type $1$, counted with multiplicity.
+They will keep track of where to paste all type 1 subtrees.
+The points $x_2,x_{2+d},x_{2+2d},x_{2+3d},\dotsm$ will be a uniform permutation of all the vertices having children of type $2$, counted with multiplicity, keeping track of where to paste all type 2 subtrees; and so on. } \end{remark} \begin{remark} In a MBGW tree, the type $j$ children of the vertices $v$ in a type $i$ subtree constructed from $\vec X^{i}$, will correspond to points $x_\ell$ in {the} subdecoration of type $i$, where $\ell \equiv j\mod d$.
 This allows us to keep track of what type a particular infinitely marked metric measure space is. \end{remark} \begin{remark} We view the root $\widetilde \rho$ of $\cX$ as a cemetery point for the infinite marks.
-Hence, whenever $x_\ell=\widetilde \rho$, we will only glue {the} trivial single point space $\bzer := (\{\widetilde \rho\}, \widetilde \rho, d, \vec{0}, (\widetilde \rho)_{\ell\ge 1})$, where $\vec 0$ is the null measure. \end{remark} \begin{remark} The presence of the uniform permutation is so that we can order the type $i$ subtrees that we glue to a particular subtree by their size as opposed to any ordering relating to planarity.
+Hence, whenever $x_\ell=\widetilde \rho$, we will only glue the trivial single-point space $\bzer := (\{\widetilde \rho\}, \widetilde \rho, d_{\widetilde \rho}, \vec{0}, (\widetilde \rho)_{\ell\ge 1})$, where $\vec 0$ is the null measure. \end{remark} \begin{remark} The presence of the uniform permutation is so that we can order the type $i$ subtrees that we glue to a particular subtree by their size as opposed to any ordering relating to planarity.
 This is because when taking limits, we need to be able to describe the limit of each subdecoration in the sequence of glued decorations (Assumption \ref{ass:1thm1} in Theorem \ref{thm:graphConv1}).
 However, the ``left-most'' tree is equal in law to the first excursion of a random walk, and if the random walk converges to a L\'evy process with infinite variation, then the first excursion converges to the zero function.
 The natural way to fix this issue is to order the corresponding subtrees by their size.
-Similar analysis also appears in the work on Markovian growth-fragmentations \cite{Bertoin.17} (the top of page 1085 therein) and for study \textit{heavy subtrees} of Bienaym\'e-Galton-Watson trees conditioned to have size $n$ is studied in \cite{MR3916322}. \end{remark}
+Similar analysis also appears in the work on Markovian growth-fragmentations \cite{Bertoin.17} (the top of page 1085 therein) and for studying \textit{heavy subtrees} of BGW trees conditioned to have size $n$ is studied in \cite{MR3916322}. \end{remark}